 ADHD was previously called just attention deficit disorder (ADD).
 However, the common occurrence of hyperactivity in affected children—which is really a physical extension of attention deficit and impulsivity—led to a change to the current terminology.

 The symptoms of ADHD range from mild to severe and can become exaggerated or become a problem in certain environments, such as at home or at school.
 The constraints of school and organized lifestyles make ADHD a problem, whereas in prior generations, the symptoms may not have interfered significantly with children’s functioning because people had different expectations about normal childhood behavior.
 Although some of the symptoms of ADHD can also occur in children without ADHD, they are more frequent and severe in children with ADHD.

 ADHD in adults

 Although ADHD is considered a disorder of children and always starts during childhood, it may not be recognized until adolescence or adulthood.
-Many people continue to have symptoms during adulthood.
+The neurologic differences continue into adulthood, and about half of people continue to have behavior symptoms in adulthood.

 In adults, symptoms include

 - Difficulty in maintaining relationships

 ADHD can be more difficult to diagnose during adulthood.
 Symptoms may be similar to those of mental disorders, including mood disorders and anxiety disorders.
 Adults who abuse alcohol and recreational drugs may also have similar symptoms.
 Doctors ask adults to complete questionnaires to diagnose ADHD, but they may also need to review records from school to confirm a pattern of inattention or impulsivity.

 Adults with ADHD may benefit from the same types of stimulant drugs as do affected children.
 They may also need counseling to help them improve their time management and develop other coping skills.